-Upon receipt or notice of a report, the District official shall determine whether the allegations, if proven, would constitute prohibited conduct as defined by this policy.
-If so, the District shall immediately undertake an investigation, except as provided below at CRIMINAL INVESTIGATION.
+Upon receipt or notice of a report, the district official shall determine whether the allegations, if proved, would constitute prohibited conduct as defined by this policy.
+If so, the district shall immediately undertake an investigation, except as provided below at Criminal Investigation.

-If the District official determines that the allegations, if proven, would not constitute prohibited conduct as defined by this policy, the District official shall refer the complaint for consideration under Policy FFI (Local).
+If the District official determines that the allegations, if proved, would not constitute prohibited conduct as defined by this policy, the district official shall refer the complaint for consideration under FFI.